bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

     p.vbar(x=x, top=[5, 3, 4, 2, 4, 6], width=0.8)

-Then the resulting plot has bars that are horizontally shifted by the amount of each corresponding offset:
+This will shift each bar horizontally by the corresponding offset.

 .. bokeh-plot:: docs/user_guide/examples/categorical_offset.py
     :source-position: none

-Below is a more sophisticated example of a Ridge Plot that displays timeseries associated with different categories.
-It uses categorical offsets to specify patch coordinates for the timeseries inside each category.
+Below is a more sophisticated example of a ridge plot.
+It uses categorical offsets to specify patch coordinates for inside each category.

 .. bokeh-plot:: docs/user_guide/examples/categorical_ridgeplot.py
     :source-position: below